DylanSnel/EpicEnums/README.md

 Reflection can be slow and give issues in AOT compiling.
 Plus it can be kind of tedious.

 # A Better enum
-(The name epic enums was chosen because it alliterats ever so lovely)
+(The name epic enums was chosen because it alliterates ever so lovely)

 ## Installing the package